tos-kamiya/d2vg/README.md

 Select the Doc2Vec model that corresponds to the language.
 The available languages are `en`, `ja`, `ko`, and `zh`.

 `--unknown-word-as-keyword, -K`
-In the case of a pattern containing unknown words, such words are considered keywords, and only documents matching the pattern and containing the keywords are returned as search results.
+If the query contains unknown words, the included unknown words are considered keywords.
+Only documents that match the query and contain the keywords will be returned as search results.

 `--topn=NUM, -t NUM`
 Show top NUM documents as results.
 The default value is 20.
-Specify `0` to show all the documents searched, sorted by the degree of match to the pattern.
+Specify `0` to show all the documents searched, sorted by the degree of match to the query.

 `--paragraph, -p`
 If this option is specified, each paragraph in one document file will be considered as a document.
 Multiple paragraphs of a single document file will be output in the search results.